ben-n93/ben-n93.github.io/content/blog/filling_missing_dates.md

 INSERT INTO PAGE_TRAFFIC (DT, PAGE_NAME, PAGE_VIEWS) VALUES('2024-09-08', 'International news', 9);
 ```

-If you don't want to read the explanation you can jump straight to the [solution](#codesolution).
+If you don't want to read the explanation you can jump straight to the [solutions](#codesolutions).

 ## Generating the dates